AuenKr/Cohert2/Computer Subjects/OS/1. Basics/Readme.md

   It helps to maintain the system and applications safe through the authorization process.
 Thus, the OS provides security to the system.

-#### Commonly Used Operating System
+#### Commonly Used OS

 1. Windows

-   Microsoft Windows is a collection of many graphics-oriented operating systems, first developed and launched in 1985 by the name Windows 1.0.
+   Microsoft Windows is a collection of many graphics-oriented OS, first developed and launched in 1985 by the name Windows 1.0.

    When it started it had the aim to provide a graphical shell to the then-famous MS-DOS which had a character user interface, but it didn’t gain much popularity then.